KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 * <span style="color:#FC4E2A">**2025.01:**</span> I was selected as a PC member within ICSE 2026.
 Welcome to submit your papers!

 # 📝 Selected Publications
-^ indicates the co-first author, and * indicates the corresponding author.
+^ for the co-first author, and * for the corresponding author.

 - <span style="color:#337AB7">[*Preprint*]</span> Mengyao Zhao, **Kaixuan Li^**, Lyuye Zhang, Wenjing Dang, Chenggong Ding, Sen Chen, and Zheli Liu.
 2025.
 "A Systematic Study on Generating Web Vulnerability Proof-of-Concepts Using Large Language Models."
 [Preprint: https://arxiv.org/abs/2510.10148](https://arxiv.org/abs/2510.10148).